RyanHelgoth/speed-sail/README.md

 # video-speed-selector
-Python script that changes the video speed in google chrome.
+Google Chrome extention that changes playback speed of videos in the current tab.